-Sometimes it's amazing how quicly our widlife can find itself in need of our help.
+Sometimes it’s amazing how quicly our wildlife can find itself in need of our help.
 When Devil Facial Tumour Disease (DFTD) caused a rapid crash in Tasmanian Devil populations in 2001, the conservation world scrambled to find a cause and way to reverse the impacts of this awful disease.
-That urgent research is still ongoing.
+That urgent research is

 As the disease is spread through contact, separating Tasmanian Devil populations and setting up important quarantine areas is of utmost importance.
 Conservation Volunteers is working with the Tasmanian government and Bonorong Wildlife Sanctuary to create secure quarantine sites as part of the urgent response to DFTD, providing hope for the future of this iconic Tasmanian.